raytroop/raytroop.github.io/source/_posts/aging.md

 ## TDDB

-TDDB effect is also related to oxide traps.
+Time-Dependent Dielectric Breakdown (**TDDB**) effect is also related to oxide traps.
 In general, TDDB refers to the loss of isolating properties of a dielectric layer.
 If this dielectric layer is the gate oxide, TDDB will initially lead to an increase in the gate tunnelling current.

 This soft breakdown can already lead to a parametric degradation.
 After a long accumulation period, TDDB leads to a catastrophic reduction of the channel to gate insulation and thus a functional failure of the transistor.